 Your Member number is unchanged and you can continue banking as per usual.
 Your Member number is still valid for all your payment credits and debits.

 What does this change mean for me?

-You will still be able to use your existing 6-digit (in some cases less) account number or Member number to send and receive money.
+You can still use your existing 6-digit (in some cases less) account number or Member number to send and receive money.

 However, now, with a 9-digit account number, your account will align to industry standards and be able to do things like transfer directly into each of your accounts without having to do additional transfers between your accounts.